wunderio/silta/docs/silta-examples.md

 Note 2: Because of [long-standing bugs in the ssmtp package](https://serverfault.com/questions/826875/what-characters-are-illegal-in-password-in-ssmtp-conf), the smtp password cannot contain the special characters `#`, `=` or `:`.

-If the `smtp` is configured and enabled, but it does not appear to send anything, make sure `mailhog` is not enabled.
+If the `smtp` is configured and enabled, but it does not appear to send anything, make sure `mailhog` or `mailpit` is not enabled.

 ## Domain names and SSL certificates